 Protecting Intellectual Property rights can be crucial to the value of a new company, especially high tech companies.
 There are two IP-related concerns for startups: (1) employment related issues, and (2) creating and protecting IP rights (IPR).
 Since the employment related concerns were addressed in Chapter 1 and will be addressed in further depth in Chapter 4, we will limit our review here to how to create and protect a company’s IPR.

 Chapter 2: Protecting Intellectual Property

-Protecting Intellectual Property (IP) include patents, trademarks, copyrights, trade secrets, and customer lists, and is considered an asset.
+Intellectual Property (IP) includes patents, trademarks, copyrights, trade secrets, and customer lists.
 Patents and IP in general can and often do attract investors.
 They can also serve to deter others with similar ideas.

 Since a business does not automatically own the rights to employee-generated IP, it is critical to obtain from all employees – even those who do not participate in creating the IP – all of the necessary agreements that will protect the company’s exclusive ownership of the property.

 Different types of agreements cover different types of property.
-A confidentiality agreement and noncompete agreement are two more general contracts that obligate all employees to not share their knowledge of the IP and trade secrets with anyone outside the company, particularly competitors.
+A confidentiality agreement and noncompete agreement are two general contracts that obligate all employees to conceal their knowledge of the IP and trade secrets from outsiders, particularly competitors.